Doctoral Program

 • The president of the tribunal will be the member with the highest academic category and seniority in said category.

-• Exceptionally, the main tribunal may be made up of more than two external members, provided that it is proven that there is funding to cover the travel and accommodation expenses of the additional external member.
+• Exceptionally, the presiding panel may be composed of more than two external members, provided that funding is available to cover the travel and accommodation expenses of the additional external member.

-Once the tribunal has been appointed, the president will convene the public defence of the thesis, informing the Doctoral School of the day, time and place where it will take place, which in any case may not be before seven calendar days after the end of the thesis deposit period.
+Once the committee has been appointed, the president will convene the public defense of the thesis, informing the Doctoral School of the date, time, and place where it will take place.
+In any case, this may not take place before seven calendar days after the end of the thesis submission period.

-In the event of a justified resignation of one of the members of the committee, the Doctoral School will replace him/her with the corresponding substitute.
-In the event of the resignation of the president, this role will be taken on by the member of the committee with the highest academic category and seniority in said category.
+In the event of a justified resignation by a member of the committee, the Doctoral School will replace them with the corresponding alternate.
+Should the chair resign, this role will be assumed by the member of the committee with the highest academic rank and seniority in that category.

 Doctoral thesis defense